ZaidGhazal/Disaster-Response-Using-Machine-Learning/README.md

 - Stores it in a SQLite database

 ## Modeling
 In this step, we created a Machine Learning model to predict each message's category.
-In a Python script, train_classifier.py,we have done a Machine Learning Pipeline that:
+In a Python script, `train_classifier.py`, we have done a Machine Learning Pipeline that:

 - Loads data from the SQLite database
 - Splits the dataset into training and test sets